MrKovar/CynKed/README.md

 Keep a directory of files synchronized across your devices.
 Use it as a local github to test your code on different comptuers.
 Keep a copy of your photos backed up.
 Send your video project files from your editing machine to your rendering machine.

+Copy a specified directory back and forth between 2 machines.

 # Dependencies
 Make sure you have Python3 installed on your machine.
 Install openssh on your machine: